tessceciliaj/tess-talk/README.md

 ### Game 1: NO WRONG ANSWERS -
 Questions that are aimed to kill small-talk.
 Lang - English.
 ### Game 2: TESS TALK -
 A collection of my favourite questions.
 Works in all situations.
-Lang - Swedish.
+Lang - Swedish & English.
 ### Game 3: DEALBREAKER -
 Cards full of dealbreakers, where do you draw the line?
-Lang -English.
+Lang - Swedish & English.
 ### Game 4: BONDING QUESTIONS -
 Questions for building bonds.
 Diverse Levels: This game feature multiple levels, allowing you to choose the difficulty that suits your preference or the comfort level of your group.
 Lang - English.
 Whether you're a beginner or an expert, TESS TALK has something for everyone.